aczietlow/sculpin-blog/source/blogs/posts/production-artifacts.md

     - behat.yml - Behat test suite config file
     - Vagrantfile - Virtualization config file
     - composer.json - dependency management file

-#### The benefits
+#### The Benefits

 At the end of the day the code in the project repo should be supportive of development.
-It should include all of the tools, and code the team actively developing the project needs to successfully write code, and the Drupal docroot is not part of that.
-The Drupal docroot is something that can be assembled from dependencies and deployed to the client servers as a production artifact.
-Think of the Drupal docroot as compiled code, like an executable jar file.
+Code deployed to production should be the product being built.
+The project repo should include all of the tools, and code the team actively developing the project needs to successfully write code, and the Drupal docroot is not part of that.
+The Drupal docroot is something that can be assembled from dependencies using a build process and deployed to the client servers as a production artifact.
+Think of the Drupal docroot as compiled code, like an executable jar file, or how sass compiles into CSS.

-An explicit build process in Drupal means defining what the project dependencies are (modules, themes, libraries, etc) and having a process to build Drupal in some known state.
+Projects should be structured to support development and the final product should be the only thing that is delivered to production for the client.

-#### The challenges
+#### The Challenges

-...
+Some web hosts have their own opinions on git projects roots should be setup.
+Pantheon uses the Drupal root as the project root, while acquia places drupal within a `drupalroot` directory.

+    # Pantheon

+    - includes/
+    - misc/
+    - modules/
+    - profiles/
+    - scripts/
+    - sites/
+    - themes/
+    - CHANGELOG.txt
+    - COPYRIGHT.txt
+    - index.php
+    - INSTALL.mysql.txt
+    - INSTALL.pgsql.txt
+    - install.php
+    - INSTALL.sqlite.txt
+    - INSTALL.txt
+    - LICENSE.txt
+    - MAINTAINERS.txt
+    - README.txt
+    - UPGRADE.txt
+    - authorize.php
+    - cron.php
+    - index.php
+    - README.txt
+    - robots.txt
+    - update.php
+    - UPGRADE.txt
+    - web.config
+    - xmlrpc.php

+    # Acquia

+    - acquia-utils/
+    - docroot/
+    - README.acquia

 ----
 ### Internal Notes